 It is always cold at base camp on Acatenango and even colder at the summit for sunrise.
 Bring as many warm clothes as you can.
 Gloves are necessary as well as a beanie.
 I wore two pairs of pants first thing in the morning and was still cold!
 Be prepared for the cold, we have heard stories about people only bringing shorts with them.
 Not a smart idea.

 Warm clothes can be bought for cheap from the second-hand clothing market in Antigua or at the base of the hike beanies and gloves can be rented for just over $1 USD.

-- extra change of warm clothing (a couple extra pairs of socks is always a good idea)
+- extra change of warm clothing (a couple of extra pairs of socks is always a good idea)

 - a walking stick (also available for rent at the base of Acatenango for less than $1 USD and will be really helpful when you’re climbing through loose rock sliding everywhere)

 -Do get a walking stick and remember to bring it on the hike the second day to the summit.
 The hike can be steep and slippery and the stick helped me out a ton!

 -Mentally prepare yourself for two amazing, but challenging, days.
 I honestly did not think the hike was as hard as some people we saying, but I also expected the worst.